 woven tale press (april 2016). "drawing gestural information. beau wild

-Beau Wild: Between the Seen & the unseen, (2014) Fran Gardner, University of South Carolina Lancaster. celebrating 30 years of figurative painting, This book may be purchased from Studio 20, The hub on canal in new smyrna beach, from blurb and from amazon.
+Beau Wild: Between the Seen & the unseen, (2014) Fran Gardner, University of South Carolina Lancaster. celebrating 30 years of figurative painting, This book may be purchased from Hidden Bay Studio, from blurb and from amazon.

 Art Galleries & Artists of the South (2013 & 2014)